Abstract factory pattern: Usage

 As the factory only returns a reference or a pointer to an abstract type, the client code that requested the object from the factory is not aware of—and is not burdened by—the actual concrete type of the object that was created.
-However, the type of a concrete object (and hence a concrete factory) is known by the abstract factory; for instance, the factory may read it from a configuration file.
+However, the abstract factory knows the type of a concrete object (and hence a concrete factory).
+For instance, the factory may read the object's type from a configuration file.
 The client has no need to specify the type, as the type has already been specified in the configuration file.
 In particular, this means: